For People with Forensic Histories or Behaviours

-Over the past 10 years we have helped many people in desperately difficult circumstances to rehabilitate, using a unique relational approach, outlined below.
-Meet the team.
+Over the past 10 years, our team have helped many people in desperately difficult circumstances to rehabilitate, using a unique relational approach, outlined below.

 When we start to work with people it might be the first time they have lived in their own home.
-We really get to know them and agree with them how they want their lives to change.
+We help them with housing, really get to know them and agree with them on how they want their lives to change.
 It is important we do not support people forever and we see it as a real success when someone no longer needs our support.

-Our approach draws on relational risk assessment and then places personal responsibility back with the individual to develop their self-control and to begin to learn to manage their own risk.
+Our approach draws on relational risk assessment and then places personal responsibility back on the individual to develop their self-control and begin to learn to manage their own risk.

-If you are part of a MAPPA team working with someone who fits the above criteria click here to see how we can help.
+If you are part of a Multi-Agency Public Protection Arrangement (MAPPA) team working with someone who fits the above criteria contact us to see how we can help.

 The Transforming Care agenda says that ‘… adults with a learning disability and/or autism who display risky behaviours, which may put themselves or others at risk and which could lead to contact with the criminal justice system, are a distinct group whose specific needs have not always been recognised.’

-We are passionate about supporting people in this situation to change their lives, move out of care or hospital and build their ambition to thrive as tenants in their own home and in their local community.
+We are passionate about supporting people in this situation to change their lives, move out of care or hospital and build their ambition to thrive as tenants in their own homes and in their local community.
 Whilst all our support is planned around the individual, we make a key distinction between people whose principal support requirement arises from their learning disability, and those whose principal support need arises from their forensic history.
-In the former case we are likely to design support using our Activate support model, in the latter case the focus will be on Risk-Trigger-Response (described later.)
+In the former case, we are likely to design support using our Activate support model, in the latter case the focus will be on Risk-Trigger-Response.

 The people we support need intensive and very structured support at first.
 Relationships with us are not the same as relationships with friends, people in the community, family or work colleagues.
 We are always working to reduce the amount of paid support someone needs in a structured, safe and planned way, helping the person to shape their own support.